Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session5.md

 *What exercises did you complete.
 What results.
 Screen shots and notes*
 <img width="2166" height="506" alt="image" src="https://github.com/user-attachments/assets/5370ae3f-fc50-4a18-abe7-4a390966480e" />

-This is writing both segments of displays to 0
+This is writing both segments of displays to 0, I must see which segments will give me 1,2,3,4

 loading into register 0 and I have to put the binary number into the seven segment display to give me a 1, therefore it will write 1 into a value

+Each of the value corresponds to different value

 ## Summary of learning
 *What did you learn through these exercises*